I hate summer reading.

 A number of years ago, we abandoned the notion of required summer reading here at Beaver.
 Instead we urge students to read widely and provide a list of suggested resources.
 The most important thing is to read what interests and inspires you.

 In fact, if you are reading this post, you are … reading!

 So why don’t we require specific readings for students?

 - For some reason the English Department is always in charge of required summer reading.
 Why is that?
 I could just as easily argue that the Science Department or the History Department or the Art Department take over.
-And this comes from someone who has taught English for a number of years; who loves Shakespeare, Marlowe, Melville and Faulkner; and who has a copy of the Collected Poems of W.B.
+And this comes from someone who taught English for a number of years; who loves Shakespeare, and Faulkner; and who has a copy of the Collected Poems of W.B.
 Yeats on my desk.
 But this summer I look forward to reading Ryan Walsh’s Astral Weeks: A Secret History of 1968.
 Tom Wolfe died this spring and I will reread some of his books and essays.
 Former President Obama recently released a summer reading list that I will check out.
 In addition to President Obama, my wife and daughters always have great recommendations.
 Then there’s the Steelcase 360 magazine that I look forward to, and finally, I find my twitter feed provides me with some fresh ideas on what to read next.

 So let’s really help students become engaged independent readers.

 Stamp out required summer reading and let the real reading begin!